bozeklab/DISK/README.md

 -------------------------------------------

-**Neural network method to impute missing values for 3D skeleton data.**
+**Neural network method to impute missing values for 2D and 3D skeleton data.**

 ![Examples of imputations](https://github.com/bozeklab/DISK/blob/main/images/reconstructions_whitebg-1.png?raw=true)
 Example of imputations: blue lines are the original signal, red dots represent the imputation done by a transformer model, and the gray line the linear interpolation.